dfinity/portal/docs/developer-docs/integrations/rosetta/staking-support.md

 </div>

--   Maturity decreased by the amount merged.
+-   Maturity decreased by the amount to be staked.

--   Neuron stake increased by the amount merged.
+-   Staked maturity increased by the amount to be staked.

 <div class="formalpara-title">